eirichmond/perfect-wordpress-ai-builder/README.md

 ## 🎬 YouTube Channel

-For more WordPress development tutorials and AI-assisted coding workflows, subscribe to: **[Your YouTube Channel Name]**
+For more WordPress development tutorials and AI-assisted coding workflows, subscribe to: **https://www.youtube.com/@elliottrichmondwp**

 ---